- What is the PUID?

 Retirees from the West Lafayette campus must show their official retiree letter.

 If you are a new student registered for STAR, pick up at registration for STAR in Stewart Center.
-All others should go to the Purdue Memorial Union, Room 130.
+All others should go to the ground floor of Hovde Hall, room 5.

 A new photo will be taken for every card issued and identity will be verified for everyone.
 If you do not have a photo ID, you can prove your identity with TWO of the following: